jennerwein/swarmlab/Exercise announcement/README.md

 ## Exercice 2: _[Key words: Docker-swarm, Workers, Managers ...]_

-We will modify the Vagrantfile from **Exercice1** and start **Docker-Swarm** the **Manager**.
+We will modify the Vagrantfile from **Exercice1** and initialise **Docker-Swarm** on the **Manager**.
-In Docker-swarm **Cluster** we have two kinds of hosts: **Workers** and **Managers**.
+The is two types in the Docker-swarm Jargon: **Workers** and **Managers**.
 We will choose a Manager and initialise Docker-swarm there.
 The **Manager** will control the other hosts added to the Swarm (they could be added as Workers or Managers), to see the basic commands, please consult the[Basics in GitHub Repository](https://github.com/jennerwein/swarmlab/tree/master/basics)

 Shell-Scripts | Ansible Playbooks
 ------------ | -------------
-To get an idea about the scripts, please check the [GitHub Repository](https://github.com/jennerwein/swarmlab/tree/master/swarm_shell_prov/provision):
-			a) Create a script to initialise Docker-Swarm in your Manager
-			b) Create a script to add the other Host as second Manager or Worker (is you choice) | Content from cell 2 Content in the first column | a) Try to write a Playbook to initialise Docker-Swarm in your choosed main manager
-			b) Try to add the other hosts to your
+To get an idea about the scripts, please check the [GitHub Repository](https://github.com/jennerwein/swarmlab/tree/master/swarm_shell_prov/provision): - Create a script to initialise Docker-Swarm in your Manager - Create a script to add the other Host as second Manager or Worker (is you choice) | a) Try to write a Playbook to initialise Docker-Swarm in your choosed main manager b) Try to add the other hosts to your

   [Hint]: the task to initialise Docker-Swar and add Workers/Managers to it could be little bit complexe, to get an idea about it, i invite you to read the Playbooks/Roles in GitHub and try to anderstand the logic behind it.